 How is this coconut panna cotta recipe different?

-This recipe is for coconut panna cotta made with NO refined sugars.
+This recipe is for panna cotta is made with coconut milk and NO refined sugars.
 So it’s dairy free and refined sugar free.
 Which makes this a PALEO COCONUT PANNA COTTA!
-You can use regular sugar for this recipe, or use honey, or coconut sugar, or agave, or maple syrup instead as well.
+You can of course use regular sugar for this recipe, or use honey, or coconut sugar, or agave, or maple syrup instead as well.

 This paleo coconut panna cotta isn’t vegan, but it’s easily adaptable to be made vegan too.
 Simply replace gelatin with agar agar.
 The texture will be a little different to a classic panna cotta, but the taste will be the same!